Twometer/ArduLeucht/README.md

 # tetrapix-v2

+## Introduction
-This project aims to create an up-to-date and easier-to-use version of the Tetrapix software.
-The current version does not run in limited environments (such as some school systems), and also uses outdated Arduino versions.
-The usability of the block building app could also be improved.
+This project aims to create an up-to-date and easy-to-use version of the Tetrapix coding software.
+The latest official version does not run in limited environments (such as some school systems), and also uses outdated Arduino and Ardublock versions.
+The usability of the block code editor could also greatly be improved.

+## Installation
+To install, use MSI blah blah blah

 ## Features
+- Easy to use
 - Block code editor
-- Easy to use
+- Runs in limited school environments
 - Fully automatic .msi installation for Windows
+- blah

 ## Screenshots
 ...

+## Reporting bugs
+To report a bug or request a new feature, please use the [GitHub issues](https://github.com/Twometer/tetrapix-v2/issues/new) system.

 ## Thanks
 - Arduino Project